Nebuchadnezzar II 023

 .BABBAR .GI ni--iq-ti NA₄ mi-im-ma šu-um-šu šu--ru šu-un-du-lu

-(i 28) I had silver, gold, precious stone(s), an abundance of anything that is valuable, gleaming produce, the yield of the mountains, the wealth of the seas, substantial tribute, lavish gift(s) brought into my city, Babylon, into their (the gods’) presence, and I provisioned Esagil, the palace beloved by his lordly majesty.
+(i 28) I had silver, gold, precious stones, an abundance of anything that is valuable, red-gold produce, the yield of the mountains, the wealth of the seas, substantial tribute, lavish gift(s) brought into my city, Babylon, into their (the gods’) presence, and I constantly provisioned Esagil, the palace loved by his lordly majesty.

 i 2929